Program Updated: The requirements for this program have been updated for 2017 – 2018.

 - Demonstrate the breadth and depth of the educational preparation through the completion of a capstone project

-- In addition, applicants must have completed college courses with a grade of 2.0 or higher, with a minimum grade of 2.0 in all courses required for associate’s degree in IT
+- Completed college courses with a grade of 2.0 or higher, with a minimum grade of 2.0 in all courses required for associate’s degree in IT

-- At least two English courses and 20 credits of general education requirements must have been completed as part of the associate’s degree
+- At least 30 credits of general education requirements completed as part of the associate’s degree

 Completion of all required courses as shown in the worksheet for each corresponding concentration.
 In addition to eligibility requirements, students must also achieve the following: